 - (A) An Applicant requesting funding from the Department must submit an Application in order to be considered for an award.
 An Application must be complete (including all required exhibits and supporting materials) and submitted by the required program deadline.
 If an Application, including the corresponding Application fee as described in §11.901 of this chapter, is not submitted to the Department on or before the applicable deadline, the Applicant will be deemed not to have made an Application; provided, however, that errors in the calculation of applicable fees may be cured via an Administrative Deficiency.
-The deficiency period for curing fee errors will be three business days from the date the fee was originally required to be submitted, and may not be extended.
+The deficiency period for curing fee errors will be 5:00 p.m. on the third business day following the date of the deficiency notice and may not be extended.
 Failure to cure such an error timely will be grounds for termination. - (B) Applying for multifamily funds from the Department is a technical process that must be followed completely.
 As a result of the competitive nature of some funding sources, an Applicant should proceed on the assumption that deadlines are fixed and firm with respect to both date and time and cannot be waived except where authorized and for truly extraordinary circumstances, such as the occurrence of a significant natural disaster that makes timely adherence impossible.
 If checks or original Carryover Allocation Agreements are physically delivered to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
 All Applications and all related materials are to be delivered electronically pursuant to the Multifamily Programs Procedures Manual.
 Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
 Applicants must ensure that all documents are legible, properly organized and tabbed, and that materials are fully readable by the Department.